 – Oglala Sioux Holy Man.
 The Great Vision of Black Elk.

-The Seven Gifts is an accessible, educational art installation in Riverfront Park on the Mississippi River.
+The Seven Gifts is an accessible, educational art installation in Riverfront Park (321 Spring Street, Almonte) on the Mississippi River.
 It celebrates the cultural and spiritual beliefs and practices of the Algonquin Anishinaabe People, practices which had been outlawed by the Canadian government until 1951.
 The process of creating it is a cooperative one between an Indigenous and non-Indigenous artist supported by MMAMR to reflect the nature of the Truth and Reconciliation process.
 The artists are Deborah Arnold, stone carver, and Nish Nabie, wood carver.
 Elder Larry McDermott, an Algonquin of the Shabot Obaadijiwan First Nation is the Indigenous advisor for the project.